 This section describes the default ESF directory layout that is created upon installation.
 The default installation directory is as follows:

-All of the ESF specific jar files
+All of the ESF files are located within

-Log file from the latest ESF installation
+Log file from the latest ESF installation.

 ESF regularly updates two log files in the /var/log directory:

 /var/log/kura-console.log - stores the standard console output of the application.
 This log file contains the eventual errors that are thrown upon ESF startup.